 Let the pie crust sit at room temperature for 15 to 20 minutes before starting.
 To partially blind bake the crust, transfer it to a 9-inch pie pan (save the parchment!)
 Gently press it into the pan, into the corners and up the sides.
 Fold the edges underneath themselves to form a thick rim that hangs just over the edge of the pie pan, and crimp it attractively.
 Prick the crust in several places with a fork.
 Place the crust into the freezer and chill for 30 minutes to one hour (you can also do this and leave it overnight, if you want to get this step done ahead of time).

-Before you take the pie out, preheat the oven to 375°F. Line the inside of the crust with the parchment paper the dough was originally rolled with, then fill it with uncooked rice or dried beans.
+Before you take the pie out, preheat the oven to 375°F. Line the inside of the crust with parchment paper, then fill it with uncooked rice or dried beans.
 Bake the crust for 20 minutes, then carefully remove the parchment with the grains or beans inside.
 Return the crust to the oven and bake for another 16 minutes or so, until the crust is fairly firm and just turning golden brown.
 Remove and let cool completely on a wire rack, leaving the oven on.

 While the crust is baking, make the filling: In a large bowl, whisk together the cornstarch, salt, egg yolks and 1/2 cup of the milk until the cornstarch is dissolved.
 Whisk in the remaining 2 1/2 cups milk.